swtan346/tp/docs/DeveloperGuide.md

 1. User requests to <u>view patient records(UC01)</u>.
 2. User requests to delete a patient in the list.
-3. Nursing Address Book deletes the person.
+3. NAB deletes the person.
-4. Nursing Address Book shows success message to the user.
+4. NAB shows success message to the user.

     Use case ends.

 **Extensions**

 * 2a.
 The given index is invalid.
   * 2a2.
-Nursing Address Book shows an error message.
+NAB shows an error message.

   Use case ends.